For Students & Parents

-Students may also view courses by creating an account or logging in to the ExplorEC Portal.
-Once a student is logged in, they will see a link to search for courses.
+Students may also view courses by logging in to the ExplorEC Portal.
+Once a student is logged in, they will see a link to search for courses at the University of Southern Maine.
 Please note that the course search feature shows all 100, 200, and 300 level courses offered by our campuses to ensure a wide variety of options to meet the needs of all students.

 Here is a list of USM courses frequently taken by Early Study Aspirations students.

-Students should contact their high school counselor to learn which Dual Enrollment and Project ASPIRE courses are available at their school.
+Students should contact their high school counselor to learn which Concurrent Enrollment and Project ASPIRE courses are available at their school.

 The Family Educational Rights and Privacy Act of 1974 (FERPA) requires that institutions receiving funds from programs and for which the U.S. Commissioner of Education has administrative responsibility must obtain consent before releasing educational records of students (or partial identifiable information contained therein) except to specified parties or in specified situations.
 The act intends to protect the privacy of students with regard to access of records, release of such records, and the opportunity for a hearing to challenge such records should they be inaccurate, misleading, or inappropriate.